VulcanJS/vulcan-docs/source/internationalization.md

 - Set the `locale` GraphQL header.
 - Pass the locale field argument (`title(locale: "en")`).

-Additionally, a special `*field*Intl` (e.g. `titleIntl`) field that returns all available translations will be automatically created.
+Additionally, a special `*field*_intl` (e.g. `title_intl`) field that returns all available translations will also be available.

 Note that when querying your endpoint through your Vulcan front-end, the `locale` header should usually be set automatically for you.
+Also, you can also specify a locale when using the GraphQL API on the server with `runQuery`:

-### Migrating Content
+### Locale-Specific Content

-Vulcan includes a migration script that will take all internationalized schema fields (i.e. those using the `getIntlString()` type) and convert their data format.

-Just call `Vulcan.migrateIntlFields(locale)` from your `meteor shell` (where `locale` is the locale of the fields' current content) or from inside a `meteor.startup()` block (note that `Vulcan` is a global, meaning it doesn't need to be imported).
+In some cases, you'll want to restrict some content to only be displayed in a specific locale.
+This is not yet supported, but PRs are welcome!
+[TODO]

+### Search

+Search is not currently supported for internationalized content [TODO].

 ## Internationalizing Emails